No Fear: Dangerous Sports

 No Fear: Dangerous Sports is a 1995 pinball game designed by Steve Ritchie and released by Williams.
 It is based on the clothing line.
 This game has an extreme sports theme and features skydiving, free climbing, water skiing, extreme skiing, supercross and NASCAR racing.
 This is the last game Steve Ritchie designed for Williams.

 Design and layout

 No Fear is the first completely CAD designed pinball game designed by Steve Ritchie after he learned CAD to speed up the design process, completing it in 5.5 months.

 Initial games were produced with a hole in the playfield to place a post.
 After testing it was decided not to use a post, and the hole is filled with a plug.

 The game includes magnets used both as an accelerator and as a divider.

 A central feature of the game is the talking skull, with speech written by and performed by Steve Ritchie and Greg Freres.
 Around this skull is a ramp hit using the upper flipper; this ramp includes a gap that the ball can jump across.
 Another ramp goes in the other direction around the skull.

 Animations on the dot matrix display include Jeremy McGrath, Glen Plake, and Dan Osman.
+The eyes on the backglass are the designer, Steve Ritchie.